- Published on

 Note that it is possible to run Alpine Linux entirely within RAM (super speedy) but we have limited RAM so will be taking the more traditional route of running it from the microSD card.
 See the Alpine Linux installation wiki for more information about the different ways we can install Alpine Linux.

-2. Run the setup-disk script to install Alpine Linux into our system partition.
+script to install Alpine Linux into our system partition.
 We want to do it in the system partition first so that there is enough space for temporary installation files.
-Afterwards we will move the final setup to our boot partition.
+Afterwards we will move the final setup to our boot partition.export FORCE_BOOTFS=1 # This lets us use a non-FAT32 partition export SWAP_DEVICES=/dev/mmcblk0p2 # Our swap partition setup-disk /mnt

 Conclusion